aglago/alx-system_engineering-devops/0x0C-web_server/README.md

 Directives are fundamental components used in configuring Nginx.
 They are keywords or parameters that specify how Nginx should operate and handle various aspects of web server functionality.

 Directives are in 2 forms, simple and block directives.
-Simple is a single line while block is a name and a curly braces with other simple directives or block directives in it, while a context is a block directive that has other directives in them.
+Simple is a single line while block is a name and curly braces with other simple directives or block directives, while a context is a block directive with other directives.

 To follow along, open `/etc/nginx/nginx.conf` file.